 - It's so yummy with super creamy, cheesy hashbrowns and a crispy garlic buttery topping.

-If you need more easy side dish ideas, be sure to try my brown sugar and honey glazed carrots, which are always really popular around the holidays.
-This pesto tortellini salad is also a really yummy side dish.
-I love it because it's a more creative side item that people aren't expecting and it's packed with flavor!
+If you need more easy holiday side dish ideas, be sure to try these brown sugar and honey glazed carrots, air fryer butternut squash and red skinned mashed potatoes, which are always really popular around the holidays.

 Ingredients: